 How do you feel about the above items and what are your personal preferences?
 A useful resource that can help you start thinking about these areas is the Self Assessment

 Another great resource that is available to you is your Resident Advisor (RA) who lives in your community, and is available to help you with all of the new experiences of living away from home and attending college.
 Your RA can help you and your roommate discuss the above items by using the Roommate Agreement.
 You can review the roommate agreement here online or download a PDF version of the agreement to complete and print.
-Contact your Resident Advisor for more information on how to use this great tool!
+Contact your Resident Advisor for more information on how to use this.

 All residents are required to fill out a roommate agreement.
 Use the navigation bar below to review the agreement before completing it.
 You can compare your needs to that of your roommate(s) and then work to compromise when you complete the contract.
 Agreements made in this agreement do not supersede University and Student Housing Policies.